 Not only that, but researchers have identified specific strains of ‘obese’ and ‘lean’ gut bugs.
 When microbes associated with obesity were transplanted from obese mice into lean mice, these mice rapidly gained weight despite being given exactly the same quantities of food.
 In contrast, lean individuals have been shown to have diverse portfolio of gut bugs in their tummies, with significantly higher levels of bugs known as Akkermansia and Christensenella.

 A bad bug balance may also disrupt our blood sugar levels.
 This is another key marker when it comes to measuring metabolic health and immunity.
 This is due to the chemicals (or ‘postbiotics’) our bugs produce while digesting food.
 While we’d hope that our bugs would produce lots of lovely anti-inflammatory SCFAs, researchers have shown that some undesirable species produce chemicals called lipopolysaccharides (LPS).
 When given to mice, LPS has been shown to trigger both weight gain and blood sugar imbalance.
 On the flip side, both Bifidobacteria and Akkermansia bugs help maintain a normal gut barrier ensuring inflammatory chemicals (like LPS) cannot leak from the gut into the bloodstream.

 Keep good gut bugs happy by feeding them prebiotics.
 Bimuno’s daily sachets are a simple and easy way to top up.
-Even better, you can save up to 45% off your subscription by following our special link here.
-Alternatively, use LIZLOVES at checkout to save 10% off single packs.
+Save up to 29% when you subscribe or use code LIZLOVES at checkout to save 15% off a 1-month trial.